Best Business Satellite Internet

 High prices

-Starlink Business offers robust 350 Mbps speeds to small businesses in rural areas with low latency and high data caps that are hard to resist.
+Starlink Business offers robust 220 Mbps speeds to small businesses in rural areas with low latency and high data caps that are hard to resist.
 But you're definitely paying for the higher data cap and faster speeds.
-The $500 a month price tag, plus $2,500 up-front equipment fee, are big expenses to consider.
+Starlink's Priority plans for business are $140—$500 per month, plus a $2,500 up-front equipment fee.

 Enter your zip code to see the internet providers in your area.